 The allroad comes standard with an adjustable air suspension system can lift the car high enough to provide 208 mm of ground clearance; a low-range mode (an option with manual transmission), absent from other quattro-equipped vehicles, can be selected with the touch of a button.
 When used together, the two systems made it possible for the allroad to complete an official Land Rover test-course, thus far it is the only car-based SUV that has been proven capable of doing so in testing.

-c8 sedan 2018-present
+c8 sedan 2018-now

 The C8 A6 was unveiled ahead of the 2018 Geneva Motor Show, and went on sale in June 2018.
 All engines are offered with a mild hybrid drivetrain that can reduce fuel consumption by up to 0.7 litres per 100 kilometres for the V6-engined vehicles.
 The A6 will be offered in 7 new exterior colors and 7 colors which are available in current models.
 Following the launch of the new A6, Audi officially stopped production of the preceding A6 and A7 TDI variants due to an investigation on newly discovered emissions cheating software.